Semmelweis reflex: Jane Goodall's research methodology

-The transmission of Covid-19
+Airborne transmission of Covid-19

-Semmelweis reflex is often seen as an age-old bias, but it persists in modern times, as illustrated by the delayed recognition of COVID-19's airborne transmission.
+The delayed recognition of COVID-19's airborne transmission has been seen as a modern example of the Semmelweis reflex.
 Despite some evidence indicating aerosol spread, the focus of WHO was primarily on droplet transmission because almost all infectious diseases are spread through droplets.
 It wasn’t until December 2021 that the WHO officially recognised airborne transmission, which shows the challenge of shifting entrenched beliefs, especially when the prevailing understanding aligns with established norms.
 Integrating innovative perspectives swiftly in existing frameworks poses a significant challenge.
 As the epidemiologist Christopher Dye says, “What the WHO says is normally based on a consensus of expert advice and opinion.”